sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 | PTF (ptf_nn_agent)                                                                |
 |                                                                                   |
 +-----------------------------------------------------------------------------------+

+-----       normal link
+.....       injected link
+*****       protected link
+VM<->DUT    up link
+PTF<->DUT   down link
 ```

 All VMs and PTF docker in the host need to install PTF NN agent.
 So, SONiC-mgmt-docker can use an unified interface, ptf_nn_client, to handle the packets sending operation in the servers and VMs.

 #### PTF to VM

+This test is to verify the traffic is truly protected by MACsec.

 1. Send IPv4 packet